 Fentanyl takes up a leading position in the US opioid crisis and overdose deaths.
 Read any article titled, “Is Fentanyl Deadly?” and you’ll likely find out that the drug can cause death by itself or when taken with other substances.

-Both prescription and IMF fentanyl are addictive and pose a danger to health or life when misused, abused, or taken with other addictive substances.
+Both prescription and illicitly-made fentanyl are addictive and pose a danger to health or life when misused, abused, or taken with other addictive substances.
 Dangerous practices include destroying the tablets or capsules to make a solution to inject into a vein.
 Smoking or snorting the table powder also constitutes misuse.
-Other persons mix the painkiller with cocaine or heroin or take it with alcohol (polysubstance abuse).
+Other persons mix the painkiller with cocaine or heroin or take it with alcohol (polysubstance use).

 To avoid this, addiction treatment experts encourage individuals to withdraw within a medical setting.
 This means going to a certified detox clinic.
 The medical team there can guide you through the withdrawal process.
 If necessary, your doctor can prescribe IV fluid treatments for dehydration or medication for severe withdrawal symptoms.